kumsw/energiser-score-board/README.md

 ## Installation

-1. Clone the repo.
+1. Clone the repo<br/>
     `https://github.com/kumsw/energiser-score-board.git`
-2. Download the required npm modules.
+2. Download the required npm modules.<br/>
     `npm i`
-3. Open a terminal and start the server using:
+3. Open a terminal and start the server using:<br/>
     ` npm run start`
-4. Open a local version of your `index.html` in the browser, for example:
+4. Open a local version of your `index.html` in the browser, for example:<br/>
     ` /Users/{YOUR INFO}/energiser-score-board/myapp/views/index.html`

 ## Main learnings: